-This Day in History: The Hindenburg’s last trip ends in tragedy
+This Day in History: The Hindenburg’s tragic last trip

 On this day in 1937, the Hindenburg catches fire and crashes in New Jersey.
 Somewhat ironically, the airship was then celebrating the one year anniversary of its first transatlantic flight.